solmazkh114/LibraryManagementSystem/README.md

 This project is a basic library management system implemented in Java.
 The system allows users to borrow and return books.
 It is designed to manage student information, books in the library, and the borrowing and returning of books.

 We used a Microsoft SQL Server database to store and handle users' and books' info.
-In the following, we explain how to setup an MS. SQL server Java driver.
+In the sequel, after providing a general overview of the classes in this project, we will explain how to set up an MS. SQL Server Java driver.

-## Features
-- **Borrow Books**: Allows students to borrow books from the library.
-- **Return Books**: Allows students to return borrowed books.

 ## Classes Overview